 South Fork Fishing Report – (6.11.19)

-Spring is coming to Jackson Hole and Teton Valley.
-The South Fork of the Snake, in combination with the Snake and Henry’s Fork or going to be your go-to fisheries for the late winter and early spring months.
-With increased flows, look for the South Fork to fish well this time of year!
-Concentrate on the warmest parts of the day.
-Nymphing will be the most effective with small rubber legs, pheasant tails, zebra midges and other sparse patterns.
-Don’t be surprised to see some fish eating midges on the surface on warm calm cloudy days.
-Streamer fishing with sink tips moved low and slow can produce some surprises during the winter months.
+The South Fork of the Snake, in combination with the Henry’s Fork or going to be our go-to fisheries for the early summer months.
+With good clarity, flows are now at 12,000 cfs.
+The South Fork is fishing very well for this time of year.
+Concentrate on the slower water areas.
+Nymphing will be the most effective with rubber legs, SJ worms pheasant tails, zebra midges and other summer patterns.
+Streamer fishing with sink tips moved low and slow can produce some surprises .

 South Fork Fishing Resources: